You Have Questions? We Have Answers!

 Q: Can I file a Wrongful Death case by myself?

 A: We do not recommend that individuals pursue this type of case without representation.
 The law can be complex.
-You will have the best chance of winning your case if you are represented by an experienced Wrongful Death attorney.
+You will likely have the best chance of winning your case if you are represented by an experienced Wrongful Death attorney.